das-developers/das2py-server/README.md

    directory

 3. [Redis](https://redis.io), known to work with version 3.2.12, will
-   like work with older versions as well.
+   likely work with older versions as well.

 4. python-redis, the python bindings for Redis.